-2 As a result of overlapping types of habitat disturbance and overlapping buffers for anthropogenic habitat disturbance, some habitat disturbance polygons are identified as more than one type of habitat disturbance (e.g. a "settlement" polygon will overlap with a "road" polygon).
-As a result, one polygon could include the footprint of more than one type of habitat disturbance and therefore adding up the area of individual types of anthropogenic habitat disturbance will exceed the combined area of "Total anthropogenic disturbance" (see Tables 7 and 8), which merges all anthropogenic habitat disturbance to eliminate double-counting overlapping habitat disturbances (e.g. a cutblock that was subsequently consumed in a fire).
+As a result of overlapping types of habitat disturbance and overlapping buffers for anthropogenic habitat disturbance, some habitat disturbance polygons are identified as more than one type of habitat disturbance (e.g. a "settlement" polygon will overlap with a "road" polygon).
+As a result, one polygon could include the footprint of more than one type of habitat disturbance and therefore adding up the area of individual types of anthropogenic habitat disturbance will exceed the combined area of "Total anthropogenic disturbance" (see Tables 7 and 8), which merges all anthropogenic habitat disturbance and their buffers to eliminate overlaps.
+Similarly, "Total habitat disturbance" (see Tables 7 and 8) also merges the footprints of fires <40 years and anthropogenic habitat disturbance to eliminate double-counting overlapping habitat disturbances (e.g. a cutblock that was subsequently consumed in a fire).